bernardkkt/netwithquic/README.md

     6. Fill in the encryption method and the key if they are defined in the server configuration.
     7. (Optional) Enter a DNS IP address if you wish to customise the DNS service for resolving hostnames within Project V.
     8. (Optional) You may choose to enable the ad-blocking feature.
-    9. Press the submit button and copy the output to `config.json`.
+    9. Press the submit button and copy the JSON output.
-3. Save `config.json` with the new content.
+3. Paste the copied content into `config.json` and save it.
 4. Run the following command to start the client:
    ```
    $ docker run -v $PWD:/etc/v2ray -p 0.0.0.0:$SOCKS_PORT:1080 netwithquic